Prescribed $Q$-curvature flow on closed manifolds of even dimension: Introduction

+denotes the average of $u$ calculated with respect to $g_0$.
+(In the rest of our paper, by $\vol(K)$ we mean the volume of a subset $K$ of $M$ being calculated with respect to $g_0$.
+If we want to emphasize that the metric $g$ is being used to calculate the volume of $K$, we shall write $\vol(K,g)$.)
+Furthermore, we also drop the symbol $g_0$ in any functional space if the backgroup metric $g_0$ is being used, for examples, $L^2(M) : = L^2(M, g_0)$, $H^{n/2}(M) := H^{n/2} (M, g_0)$, etc.

-Later on, Baird et al. \cite{bfr} considered the problem of prescribing $Q$-curvature on $4$-manifolds, where they allow $f$ to change sign.
-They adopt an abstract negative gradient flow which is different from Brendle's to realize it.
-Precisely speaking, they considered the functional
+Later on, Baird et al. \cite{bfr} extended Brendle's result to the case in which the candidate curvature $f$ is allowed to change sign when the underlying manifold has dimension 4.
+They adopt an abstract negative gradient flow which is different from \eqref{flowbrendle}.
+To be precise, they considered the functional

-on the Sobolev space $H=H^2(M,g_0)$ under the constraint
+on the Sobolev space $H^2(M)$ under the constraint